-Press the 🔯 button.
+Press the 🔟 button.

 - Use the ♠ or ♥ button to change the ISO speed. - You can advance to the next option each time you press the button. - Selecting (Auto) or (High ISO Auto) sets the ISO speed to an optimum sensitivity for the light level when shooting.
-As the sensitivity is automatically raised in dark places, the camera will select a faster shutter speed and reduce the chances of camera shake. - Select to give priority to image quality. - Selecting ill set the ISO speed to an optimum sensitivity to detect movements.
-Depending on the scene being shot, the sensitivity will be set higher than for ill, and subject blurring will be reduced. - Noise may increase in the captured image compared to [50]
+As the sensitivity is automatically raised in dark places, the camera will select a faster shutter speed and reduce the chances of camera shake. - Select to give priority to image quality. - Selecting im will set the ISO speed to an optimum sensitivity to detect movements.
+Depending on the scene being shot, the sensitivity will be set higher than for im, and subject blurring will be reduced. - Noise may increase in the captured image compared to ISO

-- The camera automatically applies noise reduction - processing when you shoot at a high ISO speed.

-If the camera is set at [50] or [51], the ISO speed automatically set by the camera will be displayed when pressing the shutter button halfway or in playback information.
+- You can set the ISO speed to III (p.
+73). - The camera automatically applies noise reduction processing when you shoot at a high ISO speed. - If the camera is set at or or or the ISO speed automatically set by the camera will be displayed when pressing the shutter button halfway or in playback information.